 Selecting the type of rack to use in your warehouse can be challenging.
 A well-designed warehouse pallet racking system can help optimize available space and throughput while ensuring operational productivity and safety.

 There are two main categories of racking systems commonly used in warehouses: static and dynamic.
 Each category has several types of systems.
-Each type of racking system has unique advantages and disadvantages, and understanding these differences can help you select the best racking system for your specific needs.
+Each type of pallet racking system has unique advantages and disadvantages, and understanding these differences can help you select the best racking system for your specific needs.

-Static Racking Systems
+Static Racking System Designs

 Static racks include selective (single-deep), double-deep, cantilever, and drive-in/drive-through pallet racks.

-1. Selective Racks (Single-Deep)
+1. Selective Pallet Racks (Single-Deep)

 Selective (single-deep) pallet racks are the most commonly used pallet rack systems in warehouses.
 They are cost-efficient and the least expensive compared to other rack types.
 These racks offer adjustability and are an ideal option for storing different kinds of products.